 While some stickers help to make your stories more fun, others directly contribute to your Instagram marketing goals.
 There’s no shortage of options to choose from, but the following customizable stickers are especially relevant for marketing:

 - Hashtag stickers add a clickable hashtag to your story to help you reach more users or promote your own branded hashtags.
 When users click on it, they’ll be taken to the hashtag’s feed, just like if they’d searched for it manually.
-You can also add clickable hashtags using the text box tool in your stories, but it won't be as noticeable.
+You can also add clickable Instagram tags, or hashtags, using the text box tool in your stories, but it won't be as noticeable.

 - Mention stickers tag another user in your stories, notifying them that you’ve done so.
 When someone taps on the sticker, they’ll be taken to the tagged user’s profile.
 You can also mention other users in your caption itself, for a similar but more subtle effect.